Robert W. Service: Early career

 When he was 21, Service travelled to Vancouver Island, British Columbia, with his Buffalo Bill outfit and dreams of becoming a cowboy.
 He drifted around western North America, "wandering from California to British Columbia," taking and quitting a series of jobs: "Starving in Mexico, residing in a California bordello, farming on Vancouver Island and pursuing unrequited love in Vancouver."
 This sometimes required him to leech off his parents' Scottish neighbours and friends who had previously emigrated to Canada.

 In 1899, when Service was a store clerk in Cowichan Bay, British Columbia, he mentioned to a customer that he wrote verses.
 The customer was Charles H. Gibbons, editor of the Victoria Daily Colonist, who invited Service to submit his work.
 By July 1900, six poems by "R.S." on the Boer Wars had appeared in the Colonist – including "The March of the Dead", which would later appear in his first book.
-(Service's brother, Alick, was a prisoner of the Boers at the time.
+(Service's brother, Alick, was a prisoner of the Boers at the time, fighting, specifically, in the Second Boer War.
 He had been captured on 15 November 1899, alongside Winston Churchill.)

 The Colonist also published Service's "Music in the Bush" on 18 September 1901, and "The Little Old Log Cabin" on 16 March 1902.

 In her 2006 biography, Under the Spell of the Yukon, Enid Mallory revealed that Service had fallen in love during this period.
 He was working as a "farm labourer and store clerk when he first met Constance MacLean at a dance in Duncan B.C., where she was visiting her uncle."
 MacLean lived in Vancouver, on the mainland, so he courted her by mail.
 Though he was smitten, "MacLean was looking for a man of education and means to support her" so was not that interested.
 To please her, he took courses at McGill University's Victoria College, but failed.

 In 1903, down on his luck, Service was hired by a Canadian Bank of Commerce branch in Victoria, British Columbia, using his Commercial Bank letter of reference.
 The bank "watched him, gave him a raise, and sent him to Kamloops in the middle of British Columbia.
 In Victoria, he lived over the bank with a hired piano, and dressed for dinner.
 In Kamloops, horse country, he played polo.
 In the fall of 1904, the bank sent him to their Whitehorse branch in Yukon.
 With the expense money, he bought himself a raccoon coat."

 Throughout this period, Service continued writing and saving his verses: "more than a third of the poems in his first volume had been written before he moved north in 1904."